picturamundi/36-qui/README.md

 ### 1. Home accessible keys

-**Home-accessible keys are what I call inputs that are quickly accessible by long-pressing a home-layer key if the user does not want to activate the layer that key is available on as a tap-function.**
+**Home-accessible keys are one of my solutions to the layer problem.
+It's what I call non-home layer inputs that are also made available on the home layer for easy non-repeat use via a long-press.**

-As with many ergonomic layouts, the home layer — in fact, every layer — has home-row modifiers which are activated when a home-row key is long-pressed.
+As with many ergonomic layouts, the home layer — in fact, every layer — has home-row modifiers which are activated when a home-row key is long-pressed (held down for more than 120 milliseconds).

-However, the top-row and bottom row of the alpha block also provide long-hold inputs.
-These are inputs which you _could_ access normally by finding them in their assigned layers, but they are also available via hold on the home layer for extra convenience.
+However, in this layout, the top-row and bottom row of the alpha block also give long-press inputs.
+They are all inputs which you _could_ access normally by finding them in their assigned layers, but which are also available via long-press on the home layer for extra convenience.
 It often feels more effortless to make a quick 120ms+ hold with one finger than to have to make the key combo requires to access another layer, provided the key doesn't need to repeat.

 **Top row accessible keys**: tab-command in applications like web browsers.
 I also use them to control tabs in my IDE, my file explorer, my writing app, and more.
 The first key opens the first tab, the second key opens the second tab, etc.